Replication crisis: In AI research

-Researchers outside Google were unable to replicate the original findings.
-A subsequent Google publication noted that pre-training on "diverse TPU" did not improve results, whereas pre-training on "previous netlist versions" produced some quality gains.
-Although the Nature paper did not disclose this, using the same or similar data for both pre-training and testing (data leakage) could represent a significant methodological flaw.

-After it rebranded as AlphaChip, multiple researchers voiced skepticism about the Google approach.
-The questionable research practices and independent researchers' inability to reproduce AlphaChip performance fueled skepticism in AI-driven chip design approaches and underscored the need for transparent, reproducible benchmarks and rigorous evaluation standards to ensure genuine progress in the field of electronic design automation.
+Additionally, the research may have suffered from data leakage, where separation of training and testing data could not be verified using published data, considered a significant flaw in experimental design.
+After it rebranded as AlphaChip in 2024, multiple researchers voiced skepticism about the Google approach, as well as the data and source code released.
+The questionable research practices and independent researchers' inability to reproduce AlphaChip performance underscored the need for transparent, reproducible benchmarks and rigorous evaluation standards to ensure genuine progress in the field of electronic design automation.

 Prevalence

 According to IU professor Ernest O'Boyle and psychologist Martin Götz, around 50% of researchers surveyed across various studies admitted engaging in HARKing.
 In a survey of 2,000 psychologists by behavioral scientist Leslie K. John and colleagues, around 94% of psychologists admitted having employed at least one questionable research practice.
 More specifically, 63% admitted failing to report all of a study's dependent measures, 28% to report all of a study's conditions, and 46% to selectively reporting studies that produced the desired pattern of results.
 In addition, 56% admitted having collected more data after having inspected already collected data, and 16% to having stopped data collection because the desired result was already visible.
 According to biotechnology researcher J. Leslie Glick's estimate in 1992, 10% to 20% of research and development studies involved either questionable research practices or outright fraud.
 The methodology used to estimate questionable research practices has been contested, and more recent studies suggested lower prevalence rates on average.